Skip to main content

 users:read.emailRead member email addresses

-channels:readList public channels
+channels:readList public channels and their membership

 groups:readList private channels the bot is in